khuynhtroc/tkdc.vn/_posts/cats/2020-10-19-how-to-know-when-to-kill-a-cat.md

 ---
 layout: post
-title: "How to know when to kill a cat"
+title: "How to know when to kill a cat?"
 summary: Perhaps this is the toughest decision every cat owner has to face whether it's time to let his beloved four-legged friend go.
 This topic often hurts, but if you think about what's best for your pet, you need to make a rational decision.
 author: phamhuong
 categories: [ Cats ]